Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 network.
 After following this guide, you will be able to

 -  run a Concordium node
--  observe it on the node and network dashboards and
+-  observe it on the network dashboard and
 -  query the state of the Concordium blockchain directly from your machine.